nh9k/Custom-Speech-Synthesis-Service-using-Multi-speaker-tacotron/README.md

 - Best combination
     - son + yuinna
         - son was the best result.
-        - yuinna was the worst result
+        - yuinna was the worst result.
     - new_inna + kss + LEEJH
         - new_inna, kss, LEEJH were the best results.
     - new_inna + kss + LEEJH + nandong2